01 Jul 2025

 7. Design Details

-Since 2014, Design Details, hosted by Marshall Bock and Brian Lovin, has consistently released new episodes and is distinguished by its wide variety of guests and topics.
-With career-focused episodes like “Should I be a project manager?”, “Changing roles in a growing company”, and “Career progression for product designers”, to those that discuss the intricacies of the design process like “Building design systems”, “Follow the gifs”, and “Helvetica, Helvetica, Helvetica”, there’s no lack of informative episodes to check out.
+Design Details, hosted by Marshall Bock and Brian Lovin, is distinguished by its wide variety of guests and topics.
+With career-focused episodes like “Should I be a project manager?”, “Changing roles in a growing company”, and “Career progression for product designers”, to those that discuss the intricacies of the design process like “Building design systems”, “Follow the gifs”, and “Helvetica, Helvetica, Helvetica.”
+While new episodes aren't being released, there's a huge backlog to listen to.

 8. Beyond UX Design